 GameObject to create the alien ship.

-At first glance composition seems more intuitive, but as the game design grows in complexity and new features are added, it becomes exceedingly difficult to manage as each change may alter all derived classes.
+At first glance inheritance seems more intuitive, but as the game design grows in complexity and new features are added, it becomes exceedingly difficult to manage as each change may alter all derived classes.
 Composition, on the other hand, is immensely flexible and allows developers to create new features, or in this case enemies, just by adding and removing behaviors.
 That being said, both setups can be appropriate depending on the scenario.
 The key during the interview is to make sure the interviewee knows that both options exist, and can explain why they chose one over the other.

 Q: Explain what Draw Calls are.